scalecube/scalecube-configuration-service/API-DOC-Configuration.md

     * Object token: The request token (API key)
     * String key: The requested data key (a configuration setting which is already stored as the key name for that purpose)
   * returns FetchResponse:
-    * String key: fetch key
+    * String key: configuration entry key
-    * Object value: fetch value
+    * Object value: configuration entry value

 * entries(FetchRequest request)
   * Entries request requires read level permissions to get entry object for the all entities from the store which enabled for each of the accessible role (Member/Admin/Owner).